 Salary and Benefits:

-- Attend faculty/committee meetings, school events, seasonal fairs, and in-service
+- Attend faculty/committee meetings, school events, seasonal fairs, and in-service training as required

 - Ensure that all Equivalent Learning Outcome documentation is up to date as required by Alberta Education